 Covered employment refers to services performed by a worker that is subject to the New Jersey unemployment compensation law.

-According to the New Jersey DLWD, employees must earn 1,000 times the state minimum wage of 7.25 an hour in a lesser period of time to apply for unemployment insurance since March 2011.
-To qualify, employees must achieve this requirement with at least one employer and the wages must have been earned during a 52 week period which is called a base year.
+To qualify, employees must have earned the minimum wages with at least one employer and the wages must have been earned during a 52 week period which is called a base year.

 The state employs a base period to decide the benefit amount as well as monetary eligibility.
 The base period is a 52-week period and depends on the date of your claim.
-It is normally the first 4calendar quarters of the last 5 completed calendar quarters.
+It is normally the first four calendar quarters of the last 5 completed calendar quarters.

 You must have earned a minimum dollar figure for every week worked during this period.
-In 2010, this minimum sum was $145 per week.
 There are alternate plans that may come into effect if you did not meet this 20 week condition.
 The unemployment department will see the previous 18 months and make a decision about eligibility.

 Weekly Benefit Rate (WBR)

 Weekly benefit rate is the sum of compensation you collect per week.
 It is 60% of your average wage during your base year.
 There is a maximum total that may change each year.
-For 2011, this maximum is $598 per week.
 In case you do not obtain the maximum sum then it can be increased through dependency benefits.

 You can collect 7% more for a 1st dependent and 4% more for each of the next two dependents.
 You must present proof of dependents within 6 weeks of starting the claim.
 If no evidence is provided, you will not collect any dependency benefits.